Kimbsy/clunk/README.md

 ## Utils

-The `clunk/util` and `clunk/palette` and `clunk.shape` namespaces provide a number of helper functions for positioning sprites, working with 2d vectors, creating and modifying colours, drawing simple shapes etc.
+The `clunk/util` and `clunk/palette` namespaces provide a number of helper functions for positioning sprites, working with 2d vectors, working with polygon point collections, creating and modifying colours etc.